Summary

 | Network required | No | Yes |

-Building Your First MCP Server — Complete Tutorial
+Building a First MCP Server: A Complete Tutorial

-Theory is great, but nothing beats building something.
-In this section, we will build two complete, runnable MCP servers: one in Python and one in TypeScript.
-Both will be fully functional and ready to connect to Claude Desktop or Claude Code.
+Theory is useful, but practical construction provides a clearer understanding.
+This section walks through two complete, runnable MCP servers, one in Python and one in TypeScript.
+Both are fully functional and ready to connect to Claude Desktop or Claude Code.

 Python MCP Server: Weather Service